2403905/simple_collector/README.md

 # Simple Collector
-This application collect the short info by address list such as response code, latency, headers.
+This application collect the short info by address list such as response code, latency.
 Output formats txt, json.

 ### Installation with docker
-1. Install docker and docker-compose
+1. Install docker and docker-compose (if not installed)
 2. Clone repository simple_collector
 3. Go to repository directory
 4. Prepare i/o directory